facebook/react-native-website/docs/new-architecture-app-intro.md

 ## Use Hermes

 Hermes is an open-source JavaScript engine optimized for React Native.
-Hermes is enabled by default and you have to explicitly disable it if you want to use JSC.
+Hermes is enabled by default, and you have to explicitly disable it if you want to use JSC.

 We highly recommend using Hermes in your application.
 With Hermes enabled, you will be able to use the JavaScript debugger in Flipper to directly debug your JavaScript code.